cisprague/dubins/README.md

 ## API

-In this assignment, we'll work exclusively with the `Car` object, which you can import and instantiate as follows:
+In this assignment, we'll work with the `Car` object, which you can import and instantiate as follows:

 ```python
 from dubins import Car